 Must Have Survival Gear for Backpackers

 Backpack: You can choose from backpacks of various sizes and shapes, depending on your specific needs and preferences.
-There is a backpack out there for every type of unique situation or preference you can think of!
+There is a backpack out there for every type of unique situation or preference you can think of.

-Ten Essentials: There is a list of ten items that are traditionally recommended to bring on a hike or any outdoor excursion.
+Ten Essentials: There is a list of ten essentials that are traditionally recommended to bring on a hike or any outdoor excursion.
 There are also some updates that have come in the last few years, bringing technological developments to the trail.